 As a primary factor in a district’s goals, the board should consider student performance objectives.
 These objectives are typically related to the measures in state assessments.
 While these student performance objectives reflect the board’s top priorities for the district, it is not uncommon for a district to have a set of operational goals.
 The operational goals may have to do with facilities, pay or ongoing maintenance efforts that the leadership team feels deserving of special attention.

 For each goal that is developed, there should be specific criteria included.
 These criteria help clarify what is expected by those charged in achieving them.
 Without clear criteria for achieving goals, staff may be confused about what specifically is expected.
-Some boards make use of “SMART” goal formats (Specific, Measurable, Achievable, Relevant, Time bound), while some use more general overarching goals that the administration will tie to goal progress measures.
+Some boards make use of “SMART” goal formats (Specific, Measurable, Achievable, Relevant, Time-bound), while some use more general overarching goals that the administration will tie to goal progress measures.

 Regardless of how the goals are developed, it is important that the board be fully committed to them.
 To ensure that the goals consistently represent the priorities of the district, it is important that the board take some action on them annually.
 This can include the board’s reviewing, revising and readopting the goals, as well as providing for the resources to see them come to fruition.
 In addition to annual reports, many boards look at progress in intervals such as quarterly.

-School budgets allow districts to translate sometimes intangible missions, operations and objectives into reality by outlining and providing specific programs and funding/financial terms.
+In calm or crisis, school budgets allow districts to translate sometimes intangible missions, operations and objectives into reality by outlining and providing specific programs and funding/financial terms.
 A school budget helps bridge the gap that can exist between a district’s stated goals and resource allocation.
 The budget process forces the discussion that will inform choices among various programs competing for the limited available resources.

 Components of the Budgeting Process